CCHU9070 Arts and Humanities

 Course Description

 Explore cinema art and creative expression by making, exhibiting, and writing about short films.
-The first part of the course takes students through the essentials of motion picture medium in a series of exercises to examine framing, lighting, colour, focus, camera positioning, movement, editing and sound design.
+The first part of the course takes students through the essentials of motion picture medium in a series of short movie-making exercises to examine framing, lighting, colour, focus, camera positioning, movement, editing and sound design.
 Observe how space, time, motion, montage, and narrative structure make imagined worlds and capture real-life action in fiction as well as non-fiction films.
 Students will also attend to transdisciplinary ideas and concepts in other art forms (e.g., photography, painting, literature, architecture, music) in order to effectively communicate meaning on screen.
 The second part of the course requires students to collaborate to put creative expression into a short film (five to ten minutes).
 They practice writing project proposals, scripts, storyboards, and festival publicity materials to accompany their productions.
 They also engage in reflections and peer critiques to consider the social-ethical implications of movies.
 A student-organized festival will screen completed films at the end of the semester.

 Course Learning Outcomes